vcu-swim-lab/SE-Figurative-Language/RQ2/github_emotion/readME.md

 ## Usage

+2. Make sure you have training and test data in CSV format.
+The CSV files should contain two columns: "text" (containing the text to classify) and "label" (containing the class labels).
+The label value should be Anger, Fear, Love, Joy, Surprise, Sadness.
+This is a multi-label dataset.

-Run the emotion classification script with the following command:
+2. Run the emotion classification script with the following command:

 `python emotion_classification.py --epoch EPOCH --delta DELTA --batch_size BATCH_SIZE --col COLUMN --model_name MODEL_NAME --contrastive_flag CONTRASTIVE_FLAG --path_to_contrastive_weights PATH_TO_CONTRASTIVE_WEIGHTS --output OUTPUT_FILE --train_file TRAIN_CSV --test_file TEST_CSV`